 Pipe-Sizing Procedure - The gas supply system must be properly sized to ensure the proper operation of this tankless water heater as well as all the gas appliances on the system.
 Failure to ensure the gas system, (meter, regulators, and piping) are properly sized could result in improper operation of this or other gas appliances.
-Insufficient gas pressure/supply can cause ignition failures, lockouts, or operating conditions that could lead to an appliance failure, improper combustion, carbon monoxide, sooting, or fire.
+Insufficient gas pressure/supply can cause combustion failures, lockouts, or operating conditions that could lead to an appliance failure, improper combustion, carbon monoxide, sooting, or fire.
 Gas line sizing is based on gas type, the pressure drop in the system, the gas pressure supplied, and the gas line type.
 For gas pipe sizing in the United States, refer to the National Fuel Gas Code, (NFPA 54, ANSI Z223.1).
-For Canadian gas pipe sizing, refer to the Natural Gas and Propane Installation Code CAN/CSA B149.1.
+For Canadian gas pipe sizing, refer to the Natural Gas and Propane Installation Code CAN/CSA

 These simplified instructions only address low pressure gas systems using Schedule 40 Metallic Pipe (Black Iron).
-For hybrid gas systems, high pressure main lines with regulators at the appliances, gas systems piped with corrugated stainless steel tubing (CSST), or Propane gas systems.
+These instructions do NOT apply to hybrid gas systems, high pressure main lines with regulators at the appliance, gas systems piped with corrugated stainless steel tubing (CSST), or Propane gas systems.
+Please refer to local codes when sizing these systems.